tu2-atmanand/Task-Board/README.md

 ## Motivation for the Project

 I always used the [Kanban Plugin](https://github.com/mgmeyers/obsidian-kanban) to manage my tasks.
 And it use to work nice for me with all the amazing features.
 But as soon as I came across the [CardBoard plugin](https://github.com/roovo/obsidian-card-board), everything changed.
 The idea of adding tasks anywhere in your vault and managing them from a single board amazed me.
 While using Kanban plugin the only issue I had was to open the board and then add a new task in that board/file.
 This sometimes use to become a little distracting for me to navigate to the specific board, search for the task and to edit it, etc..
 I immediately switched to the CardBoard plugin after I came across it.
-But after using it for few days, I realized there are few important features this plugin is lacking and hence I went to first contribute to the main project, but I wasn't familiar with the elm files, hence decided to start my own plugin.
+But after using it for few days, I realized there are few important features this plugin is lacking and it's development has been on hault from a long time.
+So I went to first contribute to the main project, but I wasn't familiar with the elm files, hence decided to start my own plugin.

 While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project Kanban board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-board-layout).
 I hope I am able to give the best of all this three plugins into one, and will be improving this further.